-This request object is a wrapper around a standard requests.Request object with some additional information that make the interface more workable (as the Request object is generally not dealt with by users.
+This request object is a wrapper around a standard requests.Request object with some additional information that make the interface more workable (as users do not generally deal with the Request object).

 These additions include:

 text The data of the request converted into a unicode string.